Typical offers require

 The GMC has certain expectations regarding the attitudes, behaviour and performance of medical students.
 Trainee doctors at Cambridge must satisfy the GMC's fitness to practise requirements, both when applying and throughout the course.
 These requirements are in place to ensure the safety of patients.

 Students under the age of 18 cannot undertake any clinical elements of the Medicine course, which start in the second term of first year at the latest.
 Therefore, students must have reached the age of 18 by the start of the second term of Year 1 to be eligible to apply for Medicine.

 Disclosure and Barring Service check

-All offers of a place on a Medicine course for UK students are subject to a satisfactory enhanced Disclosure and Barring Service (DBS) check (previously called an enhanced CRB check).
+All offers of a place on a Medicine course for UK and EU students are subject to a satisfactory enhanced Disclosure and Barring Service (DBS) check.
 Overseas students are asked to provide similar evidence.